stateofindiasbirds/soib_2023/00_scripts/README.md

 or file path, and 3 columns relating to the mask itself.
 It is best to simply select the required path directly from the output using `$`, like `pathfinder("none")$SOIBMAIN.PATH`.

+**Note that the idea here is to avoid manually coding file paths whenever possible!**

 ### `soib_year_info`